Juan-Jones/earnonlinemoney/content/blog/how-to-start-a-youtube-channel.md

 ### 9. Monetize Your Channel

-Once you've built a loyal audience and consistently produce high-quality content, you may be eligible to [monetize your YouTube channel]({{< relref "make-money-on-youtube" >}}), i.e., earn money from ads, channel memberships, and merchandise sales.
+Once you've built a loyal audience and consistently produce high-quality content, you may be eligible to [monetize your YouTube channel, i.e., earn money from ads, channel memberships, and merchandise sales.

-* Starting a Dropshipping Company: Want to [create a dropshipping business]({{< relref "start-a-dropshipping-business" >}})?
-Research hot products, find reliable suppliers, and set up your online store using platforms like Shopify.
-* Launching a Podcast: Ready to [start your podcast]({{< relref "how-to-start-a-podcast" >}}) and start making money online?
-First, pick a niche and audience.
-Create a catchy title and concept.
-Invest in good recording gear and software.
+*
 * Create and Sell Online Courses: If you have expertise in a particular field or skill, consider creating and selling online courses.
 Platforms like Udemy.com, Skillshare, and [Teachable](https://teachable.sjv.io/EKE0Oe) provide a marketplace for instructors to share their knowledge and earn passive income through course sales.

 ### 10. Promote Your Channel